NUTRITION

 MINGO MEALS

-NVC manufactures Mingo, a nutritious instant complementary food made of rice, mongo (mung beans), and malunggay (moringa).
-Mingo is primarily for infants and toddlers, but is also used for older children in areas of need.
+NVC manufactures Mingo, a nutritious instant complementary food (nutrition sources other than breast milk given to young children).
+It is made from locally sourced rice, mongo (mung beans), and malunggay (moringa).
+Mingo was developed primarily for infants and toddlers, and we continue to focus on feeding children from 6 months to 5 years.
+However, Mingo can also be used for older children in times and areas of need.

-Children enrolled in the Mingo Meals Nutrition Program show a marked increase in their weight compared to their peers who are not part of the program.
+Children enrolled in the Mingo Meals Nutrition Program show a marked increase in their weight compared to their peers who are not part it.
 The mothers also observe an improvement in their children’s intellectual and social behavior.

 “Under-nutrition in the Philippines remains a serious problem.
 The damage to health, physical growth and brain development of children affected by chronic under-nutrition—stunting in the first two years—is often irreversible, impairing them for life and leaving them with lower chances of finishing school and becoming highly-productive adults.”
 (Unicef Philippines)